Table of Contents

 Blepharoplasty surgery varies in its techniques depending on the needs of the patients and the extent of rejuvenation desired.
 Generally speaking, a traditional eyelid surgery requires general anesthesia and is an outpatient procedure.
 During the surgery, Dr. Wallach will remove excess skin and fat from the desired locations, helping to tighten sagging skin and provide a rejuvenated look to the eyes.
 The upper and lower eyelids are addressed as needed for natural-looking, symmetrical results that are harmonious with the rest of the face.

 Upper Eyelid Rejuvenation

-The upper eyelid area focuses on the inter-relationship between the brow and the upper eyelid.
-If the brow is too low, lateral excess of the upper eyelid region can be mistakenly assumed to be caused by excess upper eyelid skin when, in fact, many times it is caused by descent of the lateral eyebrow.
+The upper eyelid area focuses on the inter-relationship between the brow and the upper lids.
+If the brow is too low, sagging upper eyelids can be mistakenly assumed to be caused by excess upper eyelid skin when, in fact, many times it is caused by the descent of the eyebrow.
 When the brow is positioned in its ideal location, quite often there is little to no upper eyelid skin excess.
-This relationship is discussed thoroughly during consultation and then a plan is formulated to determine the best surgical approach.
-Sometimes an upper eyelid procedure is recommended with or without a brow lift.
-Since the upper eyelid also has two fat pockets, these may need to be addressed as well.
-The goal is to restore the youthful appearance of the periorbita without hollowing out the eye.
-A full upper eyelid is often the sign of a youthful appearance.

-For some patients there is only skin excess and a simple crescent shaped excision is all that is necessary.
+For some patients, the only issue is a surplus of skin in the upper lid, which means a simple crescent-shaped excision of excess skin is all that is necessary.

 Skin And Muscle Excision